anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 (e.g. OCPP {{OCPP}}).
 Depending on the authentication model, unilateral or mutual authentication is required.
-In both cases the charging point uses an X.509 certificate to authenticate itself for TLS connections between the electric vehicle and the charging point.
+In both cases the charging point uses an X.509 certificate to authenticate itself in TLS connections between the electric vehicle and the charging point.
 The management of this certificate depends, among others, on the selected backend connectivity protocol.
 In the case of OCPP, this protocol is meant to be the only communication